Jademagnin/RayTracer/README.md

 • Refraction
 • Reflection
 • Texturing from file
-• Texturing from procedural generation of chessboard
+• Texturing from a procedural generation of a chessboard
-• Texturing from procedural generation of Perlin noise
+• Texturing from a procedural generation of Perlin noise
 • Import a scene in a scene
 • Set up antialiasing through supersampling
 • Set up antialiasing through adaptative supersampling
-• Space partitionning
+• Space partitioning
 • Multithreading
 • Clustering